Serviceportal–Baden-Württemberg

 Please ensure that you submit your licence application to the immission control authority responsible for your facility.

-A partial licence may only be granted if there is a legitimate interest and the licensing requirements for the part of the installation comprising the partial licence are met.
-In addition, it must be possible to confirm in a preliminary forecast that the overall project is capable of being authorised.
-Individual issues may not be excluded from this process.
+A partial licence may only be granted if the licensing requirements for the part of the installation comprising the partial licence are met and there is a legitimate interest in granting a partial licence.
+In addition, it must be possible to confirm the overall approvability of the entire project in a preliminary forecast.
+Individual issues must not be excluded from this process.

 The application must be accompanied by the documents required for an assessment.
 These are, for example